bfljpg/osx-hp-245-g9/README.md

 # OpenCore EFI for the HP 245 G9

-:information_source: **The current version of the EFI is only compatible with Ventura and below!**
+:information_source: **The current version of the EFI is only compatible with macOS Ventura!
+Any other versions are UNTESTED!**

 <br/>